mihdan/cyr2lat/readme.txt

 == Changelog ==

+= 5.2.2 (15.08.2021) =
+* Fix issue caused by the bug in Jetpack sync.
+* Optimize code related to WPML locale filtering.

 = 5.2.1 (29.07.2021) =
 * Determine WPML language only once to improve performance.
 * Avoid notice on bad SQL request when taxonomies are empty.